argentum-nix/assembly-cosine-calculator/README.md

 # Description
 ## Function
+This ARM Assembly program calculates the value of cos(x) for the given angle x in degrees, with the precision up to 3 decimals (truncated on 3rd decimal).
+The expected range for the input angle is from 0 to 180 degrees.

 ## Theory

 To obtain the cos(x) result the program makes use of the Taylor Series expansion for cosine function.